hyperledger/fabric/docs/source/whatis.md

 applied to a platform:

 - many smart contracts run concurrently in the network,
-- they may be deployed dynamically and (in many cases by anyone),
+- they may be deployed dynamically (in many cases by anyone), and
-- hence, the application code should be treated as untrusted, potentially even malicious.
+- application code should be treated as untrusted, potentially even malicious.

-Most existing smart-contract capable blockchain platforms follow an **order-execute**; architecture in which the consensus protocol:
+Most existing smart-contract capable blockchain platforms follow an **order-execute** architecture in which the consensus protocol:

 - validates and orders transactions then propagates them to all peer nodes,
 - each peer then executes the transactions sequentially.

 The order-execute architecture can be found in virtually all existing blockchain systems, ranging from public/permissionless platforms such as [Ethereum](https://ethereum.org/) (with PoW-based consensus) to permissioned platforms such as [Tendermint](http://tendermint.com/), [Chain](http://chain.com/), and [Quorum](http://www.jpmorgan.com/global/Quorum).

-Smart contracts executing in a blockchain that operates with the order-execute architecture must be deterministic, otherwise, consensus might never be reached.
+Smart contracts executing in a blockchain that operates with the order-execute architecture must be deterministic; otherwise, consensus might never be reached.
 To address the non-determinism issue, many platforms require that the smart contracts be written in a non-standard, or domain-specific language so that non-deterministic operations can be eliminated.
 This hinders wide-spread adoption because it requires developers writing smart contracts to learn a new language and may lead to programming errors.